Division 7A Loan Agreement

-Division 7A Loan Agreement + Free Sample includes documents regarding borrowing money from a private company which can have serious pitfalls if not done correctly.
+This agreement includes documents regarding borrowing money from a private company which can have serious pitfalls if not done correctly.
 Directors and shareholders often borrow money from their companies.
-Care must be taken so that the ATO does not deem these loans to be dividends, and tax them accordingly.
+Care must be taken so that the Australian Taxation Office does not deem these loans to be dividends.

 Agreement from company to shareholders that satisfies requirements of a loan under Division 7A of the income Tax Assessment Act 1936.
 Includes:

 - Early repayment